Prof. Peppi Karppinen née Koivunen

 Research group description

 Epigenetic modifications to nucleic acid and protein components of the chromatin are central regulators of eukaryotic transcription.
-These modifications include the reversible methylation of DNA and histones, and other modifications to histones, such as acetylation, phosphorylation and ubiquitination.
+These modifications include the reversible methylation of DNA and histones.
 The epigenetic marks to chromatin are “written” or “erased” by enzymes.
-Several of these “erasers” are also 2-OGDDs, such as the leukemia associated DNA demethylating ten-eleven translocation (TET) enzymes and a number of JmjC-domain containing histone lysine demethylases (KDMs).
-KDMs play an important role in the epigenetic regulation of gene expression.
+Several of these “erasers” are 2OGDDs, such as the leukemia associated DNA demethylating ten-eleven translocation (TET) enzymes and a number of JmjC-domain containing histone lysine demethylases (KDMs).

-Our objective is to investigate activation of the hypoxia response pathway via HIF-P4H inhibition as a novel concept to treat hepatic, inflammatory and immunological diseases.
+Our objective is to investigate activation of the HIF pathway via HIF-P4H inhibition as a novel concept to treat metabolic, neurodegenerative and retinal diseases.
 Our second objective is to study the catalytic and inhibitory properties of KDMs, especially their potential to act as nuclear oxygen sensors and contribute to tumorigenesis.
 Our third objective is to unravel the role and function of P4H-TM.

 The specific goals are: